 Symbolic Computation is often distinguished from Numerical Analysis by the observation that symbolic computation deals with exact computations, while numerical analysis deals with approximate quantities, including issues of floating point error.
 Examples of problems that motivated the original development of symbolic computation include symbolic differentiation, indefinite integration, polynomial factorization, simplification of algebraic expressions, and power series expansions.
 Because of the focus on exactness, symbolic computation has followed a very different evolutionary path from that taken by numerical analysis.
-In contrast to notations for numerical computations, which have emphasised floating point arithmetic, monolithic arrays, and programmer-controlled memory allocation, symbolic computing has emphasized functional notations, greater interactivity, very high level programming abstractions, complex data structures, automatic memory management etc. With this different direction, it is not surprising that symbolic computation has different requirements from the Grid than traditional numerical computations.
+In contrast to notations for numerical computations, which have emphasised floating point arithmetic, monolithic arrays, and programmer-controlled memory allocation, symbolic computing has emphasized functional notations, greater interactivity, very high level programming abstractions, complex data structures, automatic memory management etc. With this different direction, it is not surprising that symbolic computations.
 For example, the emphasis on interactivity for symbolic computation leads to a greater stress on steering of computations, and the emphasis on functional programming has led to the identification of sophisticated higher-order computational patterns.
-Similar patterns have recently found commercial use in, for example, Google's MapReduce system [22, 23].
+Similar patterns have recently found commercial use in, for example, Google's MapReduce system [1,2].

 In order to support the specific needs of symbolic computation on the Grid, as part of the EU Framework VI SCIEnce project (Symbolic Computation Infrastructure in Europe, RII3-CT-2005-026133), we have designed a new Grid framework, SymGrid, which builds on and extends standard Globus middleware capabilities, providing support for Grid Services and for orchestration of symbolic components into high-performance Grid-enabled applications forming a computational Grid.
-The project will initially integrate four major computational algebra systems into SymGrid: Maple [14], GAP [25], Kant [21] and Mu-Pad [28].
+The project will initially integrate four major computational algebra systems into SymGrid: Maple [3], GAP [4], Kant [5] and Mu-Pad [6].
 In this way, heterogenous symbolic components can be composed into a single large-scale (possibly parallel) application.
-Our work builds on earlier, long-standing work on adaptive parallel systems [7], parallel symbolic computations [17, 18] and distributed/Grid-enabled symbolic computations [30].
+Our work builds on earlier, long-standing work on adaptive parallel systems [7], parallel symbolic computations [8,9] and distributed/Grid-enabled symbolic computations [10].